 An example of a lump sum investment is investing £10,000 on the stock market – be it bonds, shares, or units in a trust.
 They are bought at the same price, and you benefit from any price rises immediately.

 However, if what you have invested in goes down, your money will follow suit.
 Long-term investing would give the market time to recover, but the same can’t be said for short-term.
 This is why it is important to keep a close, regular eye on the markets.

 However, if the share price continues to rise over time, you will benefit increasingly less as you won’t have all of your money invested at any one time.

 We strongly recommend that you ensure your income is protected before you invest.
 If worst came to worst and you were unable to work for an extended period of time, you need to make sure that you and your family will still be able to pay the bills.
 As a general rule, it makes sense to have at least three months of savings to fall back on as an emergency fund.

 We also recommend thinking about a pension before you invest.
 If you are employed, pensions can benefit from employer contributions and tax breaks, and so are a less risky investment for retirement.
 If you already have a pension, you can think about investing any spare cash you have to boost your pension once you retire.

 There are so many investment options that it is always worth talking to a professional who knows the market and can advise you on which option(s) will be best suited to your circumstances.

 Whether you are still unsure or you are ready to invest, our award-winning all-female team of advisers can help you develop a clear idea of how to invest, what to invest, and the best way of doing so for your circumstances, so that you feel completely confident in your investment decisions.
-Leave your details above and we will be in touch to discuss things further with you!
+Book a discovery call and discuss things further with a member of our team.